Shake, Rattle & Roll IV: "Ang Kapitbahay"

-While at the apartment, Nikkie's father feels that something has happened and that they should go back to the house.
+While at the apartment, Nikkie's father feels that something is wrong, and they should go back to the house.
 In the playground, Tising orders Nikkie to climb the tree to find Juni and never go down unless she finds her.
-Nikkie, in the tree, finds her friends Shiela (Rea Xeniana), Bambi (Lady Lee), and Andrew (Ram Mojica) trapped in cages with Juni.
+Nikkie, in the tree, finds her friends Shiela, Bambi, and Andrew trapped in cages with Juni.
 Her friends tell her that they are hostages because of the Witawit getting worried about his tree getting cut.
-They also tell her that it was Cha-cha the dog's bone that the Witawit threw at her and that the Witawit can communicate with them through their minds without talking at all.
+They also tell her that it was Cha-cha's bone that the Witawit threw at her and the Witawit can communicate with them through their minds without talking at all.

 Bambi asks Nikkie to help them escape but the Witawit appears before they can leave the tree.
-While this was happening, Nikkie's parents arrive back home and the captain and lieutenant find Tising waiting at the mango tree.
+While this was happening, Nikkie's parents arrive back home, and the captain and lieutenant find Tising waiting at the mango tree.
 Tising, having no more patience left, decides to cut the Witawits tree, hurting the Witawit as well.
-The Witawit, hurt, asks Nikkie's help to stop Tising from cutting the tree.
-Tising does stop and Nikkie tells the Witawit that Tising and the others don't know anything about its problem and that it should return Nikkie and her friends back so that they can tell the problems on its behalf.
+The Witawit, begging Nikkie's help to stop Tising from cutting the tree.
+Tising complies and Nikkie tells the Witawit that Tising and the others don't know anything about its problem and that it should return Nikkie and her friends back so that they can tell the problems on its behalf.

-The Witawit and Nikkie reconcile and it brings back the children, with Tising, the captain, lieutenant, Yaya Gi, and Nikkie's parents seeing it all happen.
-After a few days, the Witawit's tree stays at the playground and Nikkie's family has to move to their new apartment.
+The Witawit and Nikkie reconcile, and the creature let the children go, with Tising, the captain, lieutenant, Yaya Gi, and Nikkie's parents seeing it all happen.
+After a few days, the Witawit's tree stays at the playground and Nikkie's family moves to their new apartment.
 Nikkie, worried that the tree might be cut when they leave, is told by Yaya Gi to promise not to let any tree get cut as long as she goes anywhere.
 Nikkie promises and the episode closes with a shot of the kids painting the tree's trunk.